Clemapfel/jluna/README.md

 #include <jluna.hpp>
 ```

-If any problems appear at any point, head to the [step-by-step guide](./docs/installation.md).
+If errors appear at any point, head to the [step-by-step guide](./docs/installation.md).

 ---

 ## License

+`jluna` is supplied under creative commons license, available [here](https://creativecommons.org/licenses/by-nc/3.0/legalcode).

-`jluna` is freely available for non-commercial and educational use.
+It is freely available for non-commercial and educational use.
 For use in for-profit commercial applications, please [contact the developer](https://www.clemens-cords.com/contact).

 ---